 Ensure that new employees complete and sign Section 1 of the Form I-9 no later than the first day of employment.
 Note: Employers may not ask an individual to complete Section 1 before he or she has accepted a job offer.

-Physically examine each original document the employee presents to determine if it reasonably appears to be genuine and relate to the person presenting it.
+Physically examine each original document the employee presents to determine if it reasonably appears to be genuine and relates to the person presenting it.
 Employers may, but are not required to, copy documents presented.
 If copies are made, they must be made for all new hires or re-verifications and kept on file with the Form I-9.

 Properly complete Section 2 of the Form I-9.
 The employer must record the document title shown on the Lists of Acceptable Documents, the name of the issuing authority, the document number, and expiration date (if any) for each document presented; certify the employee's first day of employment; provide the name and title of the person completing Section 2; sign and date the form; record the employer's business name and address; and return the employee's documentation.